The child understood from day one, without the family starting all over again.

 Understood from the very first day of class.

 Not a medical file.
-Not yet another form to fill in.
-A clear profile, scannable in seconds, written by the parents in their own words, telling you who the child is, what helps them and what to avoid.
-The next AESH (a teaching assistant for students with disabilities, in France) scans the same QR code, with no verbal handover to rebuild from scratch.
+Not another form to fill in.
+A clear profile, readable in a few seconds, written by the parents in their own words, telling you who the child is, what helps them and what to avoid.
+The colleague who takes over scans the same QR code, with no verbal handover to rebuild from scratch.

-No tool to install
+Nothing to install

 No account to create